 When Universal allowed its option on the film and characters to lapse, Warner Bros. purchased the rights with a view to cast Frank Sinatra.
 Sinatra was interested, however he had broken his wrist during the filming of The Manchurian Candidate (1962) eight years previously, and during contract negotiations, he found the large handgun too unwieldy.
 Additionally, his father had recently passed away, and Sinatra decided he wanted to do some lighter material.
 After Sinatra dropped out, Warner Bros. considered Marlon Brando for the role, but never officially approached him.
-Next, they offered it to Steve McQueen and then Paul Newman, both of whom turned it down.
+Next, they offered it to Steve McQueen and then Paul Newman, both of whom turned it down (McQueen didn't want to do another cop movie after Bullitt (1968) and Newman felt the film was too right-wing).
 Newman however suggested Clint Eastwood as a possible star.

 Writer John Milius made a major contribution to the film (as well as Dirty Harry's mystique).
 He wrote the lines Harry quotes to punks about "Did he fire six shots or five?" and the immortal "Do you feel lucky, punk?"